HumanCellAtlas/metadata-schema/contributing.md

     - What is the name of the new module schema?
     - What fields should it contain (in JSON schema or spreadsheet/tab form)?
     - Why it the new module needed?
 Specifically, why does the current metadata schema not meet the contributor's need?

+    To request any new fields or changes to fields, the following information needs to be supplied:

+    - Field name (required)
+    - Field description (required)
+    - Whether the field should be optional or required (required)
+    - An example valid value for this field (optional)
+    - If this field needs a controlled vocabulary or ontology, what those values should be (optional)

     If the suggested update comes in the form of the pull request, the required information should be self-evident between the JSON schema itself and the pull request message.
 If this isn’t clear either from the pull request or the message sent through email or git, then the assigned committer will seek clarification before moving onto step 3.